 The diagnosis can be a crutch that prevents the patient from doing the work that is needed to heal.

-If you think your spouse has a personality disorder, here’s what you need.
+If you think your spouse has a personality disorder, here’s what you need to do.

 Regardless, she is difficult to live with and you need to find way for both of you to cope.